 The ALLEN THEATRE, 1501 Euclid Ave., opened on 1 Apr.
 1921.
-It joined the Ohio, State, and Hanna theaters, which had debuted only weeks before.
+It joined the OHIO, STATE, and HANNA theaters, which had debuted only weeks before.
+(The PALACE THEATHER would open 19 months later - on 6 Nov.
+1922).
 The Allen was constructed in conjunction with the Bulkley Bldg., an 8-story office building on Euclid Ave., just east of E. 14th St. Designed by architect C. Howard Crane, the $1 million showplace was developed by 2 Canadian theater impresarios, Jules and Jay Allen of Toronto.
 An ornate lobby led to a pillared Italian Renaissance rotunda, its dome 33' high.
-The balcony seating area was reached from another domed entrance hall, while yet a third dome graced the main arena.
-Altogether, the Allen could seat 3,003 in opulent surroundings.
-Because the Allen brothers were not affiliated with a major motion-picture circuit, they experienced difficulty in securing first-run features.
+The balcony seating area was reached from another domed entrance hall, while a third dome graced the main arena.
+Altogether, the Allen could seat 3,003 movie goers in opulent surroundings.
+However, because the Allen brothers were not affiliated with a major motion-picture circuit, they had difficulty securing first-run features.
 In 1932 RKO took over.
-In 1949 Warner Bros. joined in the theater's management, and finally, in 1953 Stanley-Warner Theatres assumed the lease.
+In 1949 Warner Bros. joined in the theater's management, and in 1953 Stanley-Warner Theatres assumed the lease.